 WordPress, Divi (author website, landing pages)

-There was a time in my life when I created websites from scratch.
+For most of my professional life, I created websites from scratch.
 Real scratch, as in writing every line of code myself.
-It is my profession after all, and I greatly prefer having control over the source code.
-The problem is, web tech changes so fast that any code I write is obsolete the second I publish it.
-There are just too many variables to keep up with, so there comes a time when convenience outweighs control.
+I have worked as a developer for over three decades and I greatly prefer having full control over the source code.
+The problem is, web technology changes so fast that any code I write is obsolete the second I publish it.
+There are too many variables to keep up with, so there comes a time when convenience outweighs control.

 Thus, I abandoned custom code for a content management system.
 WordPress is the go-to for most, so I installed it on my hosting server.
 It saves a ton of hassle, as I just select the plugins I want and let the dev team worry about security.
 I also invested in Divi, a page-building theme that plugs directly into WordPress.
 I wanted a powerful visual editor that was reliable and easy to use.
 Divi fit the bill and I’ve been using it for years.